Gretsch Drums: Acquisitions

 In the late 1980s, Gretsch bought the remnants of the Slingerland Drum Company, which was later sold to Gibson, with Gretsch retaining the Leedy brand which had been part of the Slingerland purchase.

+Distribution and manufacturing

 In 2000, Gretsch entered into an agreement with Kaman Music which granted them exclusive rights to manufacture Gretsch USA Custom and Signature drums.
 They also purchased the majority of the equipment used to make Gretsch drums.
+Fender Musical Instruments Corporation acquired Kaman Music Corporation (KMC) in 2008 and subsequently sold the licensing rights for Gretsch in 2014 to DW (Drum Workshop).

 In January 2015, the Lombardi Family announced that Drum Workshop had become the exclusive manufacturer and worldwide distributor of Gretsch Drums.
 Lombardi stressed that the factory in Ridgeland would remain open and that the Gretsch Family still owned the company.
 And in 2017, Hal Leonard joined the Gretsch Drums Team as the exclusive US distributor of the Renown, Catalina, and Energy series drums.

-Gretsch's Custom & Signature Series drums continue to be manufactured in Ridgeland, South Carolina, to this day.

-Players

-Some notable musicians that play/have played Gretsch drums are: